supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 It will include a description of your project, its design, its users, the planning, and so forth.

-As a rough guideline, each student will contribute approximately 10--15 pages of text, not including the appendix describing the individual contribution.
+As a rough guideline, **each student will contribute approximately 10--15 pages of text**, not including the appendix describing the individual contribution.